sernalab/expressKata-II/README.md

 `http://localhost:3000`

-and voilà. you have the page index.pug as you create it.
+And 'voilà'. you have the page index.pug as you create it.

 ---------------------